ModelEarth/community/resources/angular/README.md

 <code>npm install -g @angular/cli</code>

 The following steps were prepared using Angular 8.
-Check for changes in the [Angular Update Guide](https://update.angular.io/)
+Check for version changes in the [Angular Update Guide](https://update.angular.io/)

 ## Angular Module